dakujem/foobar8/readme.md

 An example would be a library that is slow to be maintained, but a serious flaw is found.
 One may source and distribute the patch himself and only replace a certain version.
 Once the third party package is updated, it will be used again, without need for changes to the consuming project.

+> Note that the replacing works not only across PHP versions.
+One may replace any package, or even selected versions of a package.